Ayush150301/Book-Management-System/README.md

 - - model --> book.go(for creating books model)
 - - routes--> bookstore-routes.go(routes of all the functions)
 - - utils --> utils.go(use of marshal to store inside the database)

+## Run the Application
+1. Go in the directory where main.go file is present
+2. To start the server, execute the below commands from the terminal:
+- - go build
+- - go run main.go